Federal Direct Parent PLUS Loan

-Below are links to alternative educational loans for 2018-2019.
-The lenders included on each list responded to a public request for proposal (RFP) from UMass Amherst Financial Aid Services.
+Below are links to alternative educational loans for 2019-2020 The lenders included on each list responded to a public request for information (RFI) from UMass Amherst Financial Aid Services.
 The proposals were evaluated and lenders selected based on the benefits the loan products offer to borrowers, including interest rates and fees, repayment benefits and terms, ability to apply, sign, certify and disburse electronically, quality of customer service to borrowers, problem resolution, loan management tools and availability of consumer information and web based service features.
 This is not a comprehensive list of all the educational loans available.
 Inclusion on this list is not an endorsement or recommendation by the University of Massachusetts Amherst.
 If a parent or student has worked with a lender not listed below, and has received excellent benefits and quality service from this lender, you may continue to do business with that lender.
 Financial Aid Services will process alternative loans for any lender selected by the student.

 For your convenience, we have provided telephone numbers and links to websites maintained by these lenders.
 UMass Amherst is not responsible for the availability, content, or accuracy of materials on third party websites.
 Please carefully read final loan agreements or promissory notes and understand their payment terms and other obligations.